opendocsg/opendoc-isomer-guide/introduction.md

 The stuff between the 2 sets of triple dashes is called the *front matter*.
 The front matter is where you configure the title and url for each page.
 Most pages will only have these 2 options (`title` and `permalink`), but some pages, like the [home page](/configuration/home/overview/) and [contact us page](/configuration/contact/overview/), have more.

-> Do note that **permalink** refers to the url of that particular page on your site.
+**Note that permalink refers to the url of that particular page on your site.
 You will notice that permalink looks like this `permalink: /my-page`.
-This is because it is assumed that the full url always starts with www.your-site-name.gov.sg, which is why we omit the first part and only include the part of the url after your main domain.
+This is because it is assumed that the full url always starts with www.your-site-name.gov.sg, which is why we omit the first part and only include the part of the url after your main domain.**

 ![Screenshot of Isomer page with the permalink and title labelled](/assets/page-anatomy.png)